Acuant

-Acuant is an identity verification, document authentication and fraud prevention technology services provider headquartered in Los Angeles, with engineering and development centers in New Hampshire and Israel.
+Acuant was an American identity verification, document authentication and fraud prevention technology services provider headquartered in Los Angeles.
+It had engineering and development centers in New Hampshire and Israel.
+The company was acquired by British GB Group (GBG) in 2021 and services were integrated into GBGs offerings.

-Products include ID capture and auto-fill software, ID authentication, biometric facial recognition, facial image matching, and CHIP/RFID reading.
-The company's partners include start-ups, Fortune 500 and FTSE 350 organizations.
+Products included ID capture and auto-fill software, ID authentication, biometric facial recognition, facial image matching, and CHIP/RFID reading.
+The company's customers include start-ups, Fortune 500 and FTSE 350 organizations.